Srounsroun/frontend-technical-test/README.md

 - a text message is displayed when error is catch during api fetching

 Adding storybook allow to document and also develop component
- - we can had test case
+ - we can add test cases and scenarios
- - we can also test responsiveness of component
+ - we can also test responsiveness of component on mobile
  - we can be sure that the component is pure
+ - hmr is available during dev

 # Exercice :